-Establishment of an independent Local body ombudsman system is one of the conditions to be complied with to have access to the performance grants recommended by the Thirteenth Finance Commission (2011-15).
-Though independent ombudsman system was not adopted in the state, the State Government complied with this condition by making amendments with the existing AP Lokayukta Act, 1983.
+Establishment of an independent Local body ombudsman system is one of the conditions to be complied with to have access to the performance grants recommended by Thirteenth Finance Commission (2011-15).
+Though independent ombudsman system was not adopted in the state, the state government complied with this condition by making amendments to the existing AP Lokayukta Act 1983.
 Hence grants were released by GoI.